 Advantages/disadvantages of the pop method:

-- Advantages: with these objects, you are guaranteed to attract the attention of your subscribers and activate a positive reaction.
+- Benefits With these objects, you are guaranteed to attract the attention of your subscribers and activate a positive reaction.

-- Disadvantages: as with the mystery method, you may be disappointed at the end.
+- Disadvantages As with the mystery method, there is a risk of disappointment at the end.
 Additional difficulty: this kind of object requires a real creative talent and a lot of thought beforehand.

 Strategy 4: Play on emotions

 Principle of the method emotions :